wearablebp/wearablebp.github.io/docs/meta.md

 <h3> Importance of accounting for BP Distribution in evaluation: BP Distribution is a confounding factor in BP Error </h3>

 To determine whether the BP distribution affects the error we plot the standard deviation of the errors against the standard deviation of the BP distributions.

-We find that lower error is harder to achieve for larger BP distributions.
+{% include scatter_std_err.html %}

+We find a significant relationship for both SBP and DBP.
+Studies with small distributions tend to have lower errors.
 Therefore, we must take BP distribution into account in analysis.
-The relationship is insignificant in personalization.
-We suspect this is due to insufficient number of studies.

-{% include scatter_std_err.html %}

 <h3> How time between calibration and test varies with error </h3>